Skip to main content

 Element TVWinnsboro126Closure

-The most significant filing came from Element TV at its Winnsboro facility, reporting 126 affected workers.
+The single largest action involved Element TV at its Winnsboro facility, reporting 126 affected workers.

 Trend & Outlook